sujunzhu9/L-Python/README.md

 # L-Python
-## Just My own repository,its has no meaningful things
+Just My own repository ,its has no meaningful things.
-## To be a Test Engineer
+To be a Test Engineer.